 Protecting the integrity and ownership of digital documents is paramount.
 Whether you're sharing confidential reports, marketing materials, or your creative work, knowing how to watermark your PDF files will help against unauthorized use or distribution.

-In this article, we'll explain what is a watermark and explore its purpose, types, and significance in document security.
+In this article, we'll explain what is a watermark and explore its purpose, types, and significance in paper security.

-Furthermore, we'll provide practical insights into how to easily add a watermark to a PDF, whether you're a business professional, content creator, or simply someone concerned about protecting your documents.
+Furthermore, we'll provide practical insights into how to easily add a watermark to a PDF, whether you're a business professional, content creator, or simply someone concerned about protecting your drafts.

 What is a watermark?

-A PDF watermark is a recognizable pattern, image, or text that is visibly embedded into a digital or physical document.
+A is a recognizable pattern, image, or text that is visibly embedded into a digital or physical document.

 What are the watermarks used for?

-Watermarks serve various purposes depending on the context in which they are used.
+Watermarks serve various purposes depending on the context in which they are utilized.

 How to watermark a PDF

 PDF Candy is a versatile online platform that offers a comprehensive suite of tools for managing documents.
-It provides a user-friendly solution to easily watermark PDF documents.
+It provides a user-friendly solution to easily watermark PDFs.

 - Upload a PDF to the Watermark tool from your device or cloud storage.